elbosso/esp8266ntpledmatrixclock/README.md

 Instructions for setting up the arduino IDE to actually be able to transfer the code to a Wemos D1 (clone) can be found [here](https://averagemaker.com/2018/03/wemos-d1-mini-setup.html)

 And so we have a nifty little clock...

+## Important Update

+This project continues the work originally started in this project: https://github.com/elbosso/ESP8266-WiFi-Marquee

+The new features include:

+* offering a HTTP interface for specifying arbitrary text that is displayed using running text
+* offering an MQTT interface for the same reasons
+* allowing to switch the display of the time on and off both via HTTP and MQTT
+* possibility to use arbitrarily many chained display modules